Afika-1/Chat-App/README.md

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+first go to your server and client folder 'cd server' then run the server, 'cd client' then run the application Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
 ### `npm test`